Do You Need Talent to Draw?

 What many call talent is often the result of accumulated experience.

-An experienced artist seems to draw "effortlessly" because they have observed, tried, and corrected so much that some gestures have become instinctive.
+An experienced artist seems to draw "effortlessly" because they have observed, tried, and corrected so much that some movements have become instinctive.
 It's not a gift, it's visual and muscle memory.

 And then, there are different types of talent: